ainblockchain/ain-blockchain/tools/cert-kpi/consensus-gossip-repair.md

 the retained original pending blocks in finalized history.
 The old23086 pending-only proof cannot certify those advanced bridges.
 A newer seed must not be copied onto an older disk head without verified missing history and state replay.
-This post-finality recovery path is not yet implemented; keep the all-ten readiness/funding/TPS gates closed rather than weakening them.
+At this17:50 observation the post-finality recovery path was not yet implemented.
+The following addition addresses that gap without opening the all-ten readiness/funding/TPS gates prematurely.

 Evidence: `gossip_rollout_20260911`, `gossip_rollout_b_20260911`,
 `gossip_lazy_rollout_20260911` and `ledger_after_finality_20260911` under the